A Poem by Mike Garner

 Improper Words that Harm

 The Babel story makes clear that diversity of language divides people.
-Second, the Babel story through the confusion of multiple languages prohibits the centralization of power that would result in brick building slavery for some and towers for others.
+Second the Babel story through the confusion of multiple languages prohibits the centralization of power that would result in brick building slavery for some and towers for others.
 God’s resistance to empire is the creative act of language in the human family.
+Learning another language is a humane act that has possibilities for greater understanding and peace.

 Paul makes his case before the Greeks in Athens and asserts that the natural boundaries of the earth provide for dwelling places where human beings can search for God.
-The natural boundaries of language and geographic separation are both God’s efforts to provide freedom from empire.
+The natural boundaries of language and geographic separation are God’s effort to provide freedom from empire.

 The endogamy of the patriarchs is an anti-social practice and inhibits the basic intention of marriage, which is to incorporate difference into family experience; difference brings growth both culturally and intellectually.
 Mixed marriages in Israel’s history is a constant.